 Dove Springs Ohv Area

-Following guidance from state and local public health authorities, Jawbone Canyon and Dove Springs OHV Areas will reopen for public use and enjoyment on May 15.
+Jawbone Canyon and Dove Springs OHV Areas are open for public use.
 The visitor center will remain closed at this time.
 The BLM encourages responsible, local recreation to avoid putting strain on communities during the COVID-19 pandemic.
 Please practice social distancing, don’t gather in large groups and clean your hands often.
 Social distancing recommendations may require that visitors spread out to less popular areas and avoid times of highest use, such as weekends.
 Visitors are encouraged to practice Leave No Trace principles.
 Please bring your own sanitary products, including toilet paper and hand sanitizer, and pack out all trash as services are limited.

 From cross-country play in the sandy bowl to steep hill climbs, the Dove Springs OHV area offers over 5,000 acres of open-use public land for you to enjoy.
 The Dove Springs bowl is also a great starting point to begin to explore the hundreds of miles of trail riding opportunities available in this region.